code-kern-ai/refinery-sample-projects/README.md

 These categories therefore represent our four possible labels for the classification labeling task `Topic`.
 The additional two information extraction labeling tasks `Title Topic` and `Description Topic` help us in building an understanding of what contributed to our labeling decision.
 They also automatically build up the lookup lists that we will use for our heuristics later.

-# `Topic` heuristics
+## `Topic` heuristics
 The most trivial heuristics we can use are keyword lookups, one for each label.
-One could also merge them into a single Labeling Function, but that would make it harder to validate and debug.
+One could also merge them into a single labeling function, but that would make it harder to validate and debug.

 Take a look at the example of `sport_lookup`:
 ```python